-Patients commented positively that staff were friendly and caring.
-We saw that staff treated patients with empathy and respect and were patient and friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were respectful, sensitive and caring.
+We saw that staff treated patients with dignity and were patient and friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.